Nasvyni/GameShooter/README.md

 # GameShooter
-Basically an arcade game shooter.
+Basically an arcade game shooter !

+ - Setup & Installation
+Ensure you have Python and Pygame installed, here's how to install pygame:

-dont forget to install pygame
+       pip install pygame

+Then, clone this repository!

+Created with ❤️